Patrick James Byrne: Bishop

 Pope Pius XII appointed Byrne Apostolic Visitor of the Holy See to Korea on July 17, 1947.
 On April 7, 1949, Pope Pius named him the Titular Bishop of Gazera and the first Apostolic Delegate to Korea.
 Byrne was consecrated a bishop on June 14, 1949, by Auxiliary Bishop of New York Thomas McDonnell.
 The principal co-consecrators were Bishops Paul Marie Kinam Ro, Apostolic Vicar of Seoul, and Andrien-Joseph Larribeau, Apostolic Vicar emeritus of Seoul.

 He was in Seoul when North Korea forces invaded South Korea in June 1950 and occupied the city.
 He was arrested by the Communists on July 2, 1950, and put on trial.
 He was placed on a march that went through the former Maryknoll Mission territory to the Yalu River.
-Byrne was put of trial again in Pyongyong and was forced on another march that lasted four months.
+Byrne was put of trial again in Pyongyang and was forced on another march that lasted four months.
 The weather was bad and there was little food or shelter.
 Byrne came down with pneumonia and died on November 25, 1950, at the age of 62.
 He was buried by fellow prisoner, Monsignor Thomas F. Quinlan, S.S.C, who was the Prefect Apostolic of Chuncheon.